PSRadavelli/dio-github-challenge/README.md

-# DIO Git/GitHub Challenge, this repository is also avaiable in [Português](https://github.com/PSRadavelli/dio-github-challenge/blob/develop/READMEpt-br.md)
+# DIO Git/GitHub Challenge, this repository is also available in [Português](https://github.com/PSRadavelli/dio-github-challenge/blob/develop/READMEpt-br.md)

 Welcome to the DIO Git/GitHub Challenge!
 This project is designed to enhance your understanding of Git and GitHub, the dynamic duo of version control and code hosting.
 Whether you're a seasoned developer or just starting, this challenge is a fantastic opportunity to deepen your knowledge.